STEP 1: Enrolment Considerations & FAQs

 Please make sure you raise any matters likely to impact on your child’s learning and wellbeing when you meet with our principal.
 This will assist us in placing your child in the most appropriate grade, and allow us to immediately cater for your child’s needs.

 And certainly feel free to raise any questions about our school and what we offer from your very first meeting with us.
 The more open the communication, the greater the opportunity for us to quickly get to know and cater for your child.

 My child has additional needs

 At Williamstown PS we work closely with families to cater for a range of additional learning needs, to ensure that all students are provided with a rich and successful education.
-We employ around five educational support staff to assist funded children with additional needs, undertake regular staff professional learning to ensure we are engaged in best-practice, and we offer programs in all grades to cater for a range of abilities and interests.
+We employ educational support staff to assist funded children with additional needs, undertake regular staff professional learning to ensure we are engaged in best-practice, and we offer programs in all grades to cater for a range of abilities and interests.